usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 ---------------------

 An **Entrypoint** in Dioptra is a repeatable workflow that can be executed as a Job.
 Entrypoints execute the function tasks defined in the task graph upon job submission.
-Entrypoint parameters and Artifact Input Parameters can optionally be attached to entrypoints and then used in the Task Graph.
+Entrypoint parameters and Artifact Input Parameters can optionally be attached to entrypoints and then used in the Task Graphs.
 The outputs from Function Tasks can be saved as Artifacts, and the logic for this is defined in the Artifact Task Graph.

 .. _reference-experiments-attributes: